psr-7/psr-7.github.io/index.md

 ```

 ## Can i omit mutator methods?
 No, there is no segregation between read and write in PSR7.
 You have to implement them even on readonly objects.
 In fact readonly objects are implicitly forbidden.
-You could throw exceptions in all write methods but this violates [LSP](https://en.wikipedia.org/wiki/Liskov_substitution_principle).
+You could do no-op or throw exceptions but this violates [LSP](https://en.wikipedia.org/wiki/Liskov_substitution_principle).